Skip to content

 • Ground truth the orchard data held by the People’s Trust for Endangered Species.

-• Develop local markets for orchard produce to ensure long-term viability.
+• Develop local markets for orchard produce to ensure their long-term viability.

 • Raise awareness of the value of orchards for wildlife, heritage and wellbeing.